raspberrypilearning/chatbot/en/step_5.md

 end
 ```

-Test and save.
+Test and save your code.
 You should see your chatbot's face change depending on your answer.

 --- /task ---

-Have you noticed that your chatbot's costume stays the same that it changed to the last time you spoke to it?
+Have you noticed that, after your chatbot's costume has changed, it stays like that and doesn't change back to what it was at the beginning?

-Run your code and type "no", so that your chatbot looks unhappy.
-When you run your code again, your chatbot should change back to a smiling face before asking your name.
+You can try this out: run your code and answer "no" so that your chatbot's face changes to an unhappy look.
+Then run your code again and notice that your chatbot does not change back to looking happy before it asks your name.

 ![Costume bug](images/chatbot-costume-bug-test.png)

 --- task ---

-To fix the problem you need to `switch costume`{:class="blocklooks"} at the start `when the sprite is clicked`{:class="blockevents"}.
+To fix this problem, add to the chatbot's code to `switch costume`{:class="blocklooks"} at the start `when the sprite is clicked`{:class="blockevents"}.

 ![nano sprite](images/nano-sprite.png)
 ```blocks